Linear algebra and group theory: 8a. Hilbert spaces

 \section{8a.
 Hilbert spaces}

-We have seen so far the basics of linear algebra, concerning the relation between linear maps and matrices, the determinant, the diagonalization procedure, along with some applications.
-In this chapter we discuss what happens in infinite dimensions.
-Among our motivations is the fact that the spaces of infinite dimensions are of great importance in various branches of theoretical physics, such as quantum mechanics.
+We have seen so far the basics of linear algebra, concerning linear maps and matrices, the determinant, the diagonalization procedure, and some applications.
+In this chapter, motivated by quantum mechanics, we discuss what happens in infinite dimensions.

 To be more precise, among the main discoveries of the 1920s, due to Heisenberg, Schr\"odinger and others was the fact that small particles like electrons cannot really be described by their position vectors $v\in\mathbb R^3$, and instead we must use their so-called wave functions $\psi:\mathbb R^3\to\mathbb C$.
 Thus, the natural space for quantum mechanics, or at least for the quantum mechanics of the 1920s, is not our usual $V=\mathbb R^3$, but rather the infinite dimensional space $H=L^2(\mathbb R^3)$ of such wave functions $\psi$.
-And more recent versions of quantum mechanics are built on the same idea, infinite dimensional spaces.
+And more recent versions of quantum mechanics are built on the same idea, namely infinite dimensional spaces.

-For an introduction to all this, have a look at some good old books on quantum mechanics, such as Dirac \cite{dir}, von Neumann \cite{von} or Weyl \cite{wy1}, and also at Kumar \cite{kum} for the story.
-And for more recent aspects, including all sorts of particles, and the whole mess coming with them, both mathematical and physical, go with Griffiths \cite{gr3}.

-Getting started now, we should look at linear algebra over infinite dimensional spaces.
-However, all this is not very interesting, due to a number of technical reasons, the idea being that the infinite dimensionality prevents us from doing many basic things, to the point that we cannot even have things started.
+Getting started now, we would like to look at linear algebra over infinite dimensional spaces.
+However, this is not very interesting, due to a number of technical reasons, the idea being that the infinite dimensionality prevents us from doing many basic things, to the point that we cannot even have things started.
 So, the idea will be that of using infinite dimensional vector spaces with some extra structure, as follows:

 \begin{definition} A scalar product on a complex vector space $H$ is an operation

 denoted $(x,y)\to <x,y>$, satisfying the following conditions: \begin{enumerate} \item $<x,y>$ is linear in $x$, and antilinear in $y$.